 For most of you, summer is just beginning.
 For some, it never left.
 For others, it has been around for a while now.
-Here in Georgia, it can’t seem to make up its mind.
+In many parts of the country, it can’t seem to make up its mind.
 One of the most common questions we get asked this time of the year is, “How can I keep my children cool in the car when it’s so hot out?”
 This question comes up most commonly with children who are rear facing, as the air flow can sometimes not reach them as quickly as older passengers.
 NEVER FEAR!
 We have lots of tips to keep your little ones safe AND cool, while still safely rear facing.
 I have two daughters, one who has several medical conditions that make it hard for her to regulate body temperature correctly, and another who just plain sweats a lot!
 So keeping cool when the temperature is rising is important to me.

 |The most important action you can take in the summer months to keep your children cool is to keep them hydrated.
 Since we are talking about being safe in the car, hard sippy cups just won’t cut it, because of the risk of projectiles.
 Soft water bottles like the one pictured here are great!